amandaghassaei/canvas-capture/README.md

   // via npm, or copy the files at https://unpkg.com/browse/@ffmpeg/core@0.10.0/dist/ ,
   // save them in your project, and set ffmpegCorePath accordingly.
   verbose: true, // Verbosity of console output, default is true,
-  showRecDot: true, // Show a red dot on the screen during records, defaults is true.
+  showRecDot: true, // Show a red dot on the screen during records, defaults is false.
   recDotCSS: { right: '0', top: '0', margin: '10px' }, // CSS for record dot, default is {}.
   showAlerts: true, // Show alert dialogs during export in case of errors, default is false.
   showDialogs: true, // Show informational dialogs during export, default is false.